-The praise may be deserved… But do we really need a supplement to get all the Vitamin D3 we need?
+But do we really need a supplement to get all the Vitamin D3 we need?

 Cholecalciferol provides a strong immune enhancing effect and controls blood pressure, and helps vitamin A processing.
 It also helps the absorption of phosphorus and calcium, which our bones need to protect us from osteoporosis.

 It’s used to fight diabetes, multiple sclerosis, rheumatoid arthritis, thyroid conditions, pulmonary disease, asthma, bronchitis, premenstrual syndrome, and tooth and gum disease.